peferso/cheat-sheets/Jenkins/README.md

 ```sh
 sudo cat /etc/sysconfig/jenkins | grep JENKINS_PORT
 ```
 Normally it should be port 8080.
+If another service is using the same port as Jenkins, we can modify the value of ```JENKINS_PORT``` to a port which is not used.